What Is Big?

 And now we are fighting back.
 Join us.

-Billionaires don’t particularly like me or the anti-monopoly movement, and I don’t have ads or sponsored content.
-So your support really matters, because it gives me the ability to invest in research, to make sure the stories are accurate, and to be an aggressive writer knowing I have the resources to fend off lawsuits.
+Billionaires don’t particularly like the anti-monopoly movement, and I don’t have ads or sponsored content.
+So your support really matters, because it gives me the ability to invest in research and data, to make sure the stories are accurate, and to be an aggressive writer knowing I have the resources to fend off lawsuits.

-As a subscriber, you will get a weekly newsletter issue, each of which is an in-depth exploration of the politics of monopoly power and finance.
+As a subscriber, you will get a 2-4 newsletter issues a month, each of which is an in-depth exploration of the politics of monopoly power and finance.
 Doing this work requires archival research, interviews, and legal research to try to uncover and explain the legal underpinnings of our concentrated markets.
 I also have guest-writers, who bring in special perspectives on their corners of the world, sometimes bylined and sometimes anonymously.
 And I also show you how to connect with policymakers and make an impact.

 Paying subscribers can expect: